Chip Kelly: San Francisco 49ers (2016)

 On January 14, 2016, Kelly was hired by the San Francisco 49ers as head coach.
 He entered the 2016 season as the 49ers' third coach in three seasons, following Jim Harbaugh and Jim Tomsula.
-In his first game with the 49ers, they defeated the Los Angeles Rams at Levi's Stadium in a 28–0 romp.
+In Kelly's first game with the 49ers, they defeated the Los Angeles Rams at Levi's Stadium during a 28–0 shutout victory.
 It was the first Week 1 shutout since 2009, when the Seattle Seahawks coincidentally shutout the Rams.
-However, the 49ers went on a 13-game losing streak, with many speculations opening up that Kelly and general manager Trent Baalke may be fired at the end of the season.
+However, the 49ers then went on a 13-game losing streak, with many speculations opening up about trouble between Kelly and general manager Trent Baalke by April 2016.
 In late November, there were also many rumors that Kelly would return to coach the Oregon Ducks after the Ducks finished the season with a 4–8 record, the team's first losing season since 2004, resulting in the firing of Ducks football coach Mark Helfrich.
 Those rumors ceased after the Ducks hired former South Florida Bulls coach Willie Taggart on December 7.

-The 49ers finally got their second win of the season on December 24 in a road game against the Rams, then lost their final game of the season on January 1, 2017, at home against the Seahawks.
-Following the loss to the Seahawks, and having posted a 2–14 record for the season, Kelly was fired by the 49ers, and Baalke was also relieved of his duties after six seasons as the team's general manager.
+The 49ers finally got their second win of the season on December 24 in a narrow 22–21 road victory over the Rams, then lost their final game of the season on January 1, 2017, at home against the Seahawks.
+Following the narrow 25–23 loss to the Seahawks and having posted a 2–14 record for the season, Kelly and Baalke were both fired by the 49ers.